-As I said before, if you have decided to go ahead with welding your truck frame, be very careful about reading preparation procedure, equipment and the best methods for going about it.
+As I said before if you have decided to go ahead with welding your truck frame, be very careful about reading preparation procedure, equipment, and the best methods for going about it.

 Any commercial vehicle which includes a bus, large truck, or an 18-wheeler can only be operated on the highway with a welded frame if it strictly adheres to the manufacturer’s guidelines.
 If you are going to do the weld on your own, the probability of your vehicle adhering to the strict guidelines is going to be very low.
 This law has been stated under the Federal Motor Carrier Safety Administration Title 49: Subtitle B: Chapter III: Subchapter B: Part 393.201 (d).

-These guidelines are usually pretty strictly enforced and for a moment it might seem like an overkill but all of this is done for safety purposes.
-It goes without saying that large vehicles or any vehicle for that matter poses a safety risk not just for the people inside the car but to the surroundings as well. and you don’t want structurally weak 18-wheeler crashing into anything.
+These guidelines are usually pretty strictly enforced and for a moment it might seem like overkill but all of this is done for safety purposes.
+It goes without saying that large vehicles or any vehicle for that matter poses a safety risk not just for the people inside the car but to the surroundings as well. and you don’t want a structurally weak 18-wheeler crashing into anything.

-A similar law which might be a common ground for commercial vehicles and heavy consumer vehicles makes it illegal for you to drill holes on the bottom or top rail flanges, of course unless it is within the guidelines provided by the manufacturer.
+A similar law which might be a common ground for commercial vehicles and heavy consumer vehicles makes it illegal for you to drill holes on the bottom or top rail flanges, of course, unless it is within the guidelines provided by the manufacturer.
 I am not completely certain about this but if your frame rails have been modified in any way like being cut or drilled, the vehicles might not be highway legal anymore.

 One way to get around modifying your vehicles is to get them registered as “off-highway” only, this way the restrictions become much more relaxed. (don’t take this as legal advice on the matter and consult a professional”.